gprMax/gprMax/docs/source/user_libs_materials.rst

 Eccosorb
 ========

 `Eccosorb <http://www.eccosorb.eu>`_ are electromagnetic absorber materials manufactured by `Laird NV <http://www.eccosorb.eu>`_ (formerly Emerson & Cuming Microwave Products NV).
 Currently models for some of the LS series (14, 16, 18, 20, 22, 26, 28, and 30) are included in this library.
-The models were created by fitting a 3-pole Debye model to the real and imaginery parts of the relative permittivity taken from the `manufacturers datasheet <http://www.eccosorb.com/Collateral/Documents/English-US/Electrical%20Parameters/ls%20parameters.pdf>`_.
+The models were created by fitting a 3-pole Debye model to the real and imaginary parts of the relative permittivity taken from the `manufacturers datasheet <http://www.eccosorb.com/Collateral/Documents/English-US/Electrical%20Parameters/ls%20parameters.pdf>`_.
 The following figures show the fitting.

 .. figure:: images/user_libs/eccosorb_ls14.png
     :width: 600 px